Location: Owen Sound, ON

 In 1993, the Métis Nation of Ontario (MNO) was established through the will of Métis people and Métis communities coming together throughout Ontario to create a Métis-specific governance structure and vision, encapsulated in the Statement of Prime Purpose.
 Today, the Métis Nation of Ontario represents over 25,000 Métis citizens.

-The MNO delivers programs and services to its citizens through these branches: Healing and Wellness; Education and Training; Housing; Lands, Resources and Consultation; Intergovernmental and Community Relations; Self-Government and Registry.
+The MNO delivers programs and services to its citizens through these branches: Community Wellbeing; Healing and Wellness; Education and Training; Housing; Lands, Resources and Consultation; Intergovernmental and Community Relations; Self-Government and Registry.
 Through these various branches, the MNO maintains 30+ offices and community spaces across the province, administers over $50 million annually, and employs about 350 staff across the province.

 The Métis Nation of Ontario commits to providing accommodation as required by the Ontario Human Rights Act, unless to do so would cause undue hardship.
 Accommodations will be provided in accordance with the principles of dignity, individualization, and inclusion.
 The Métis Nation of Ontario will work cooperatively and in the spirit of respect with all partners in the accommodation process.
 These accommodations will extend to all aspects of the employment relationship including recruitment and selection.